 We have lots of willing little hands for rolling and twisting.
 The baking soda bath is a bit cumbersome, but an effort worth taking to create the golden brown colored breads.
 Served with a simple soup, they’re a perfect light meal on Ash Wednesday evening.

-The last few years, we’ve used, though there are many others to choose from.
-And for complete transparency, in particularly difficult seasons I and call it a great day!
+The last few years, we’ve used this recipe, though there are many others to choose from.
+And for complete transparency, in particularly difficult seasons I buy these and call it a great day!

 Crossing The Arms In Sign Language Means “Love”. …